← All Articles

 How do you read water for trout fishing?

 Look for where food, current-shelter, and cover overlap: seams (fast meeting slow water), the heads and tails of pools, runs, and any structure like rocks, logs, or undercut banks.
 Trout hold in the soft water and feed from the adjacent current — cast to those spots instead of the fast center.
+The skill is spotting the edge between fast and slow water, because that's where the trout sits.

 Where do trout hold in a river?